GLOBAL MARKETS-World stocks rally as Treasury yields tumble | Business

 GLOBAL MARKETS-World stocks rally as Treasury yields tumble

-A tumble in the 10-year U.S. Treasury note below 1.6% to yield 1.539%, a fall of 9.7 basis points, helped spur renewed buying of big tech stocks and drive MSCI's benchmark for global equity markets up 0.81% to fresh peaks.
-The all-country world index, a benchmark heavily weighted to Apple Inc, Microsoft Corp and Amazon.com Inc , is up about 8.5% for the year as growth rose 1.5% and value 0.5% on Thursday, as measured by the Russell 1000 indexes.
+Major stock indexes posted record highs, including MSCI's global benchmark, Europe's broad STOXX 600 , the Dow Industrials and the U.S. benchmark S&P 500, as bonds yields tumbled.
+The 10-year U.S. Treasury note slid below 1.6% to yield 1.563%, a fall of 7.4 basis points that helped spur renewed buying of big tech stocks in the biggest single-day decline in the benchmark's yield in almost three months.

+MSCI's all-country world index of equity performance in 50 countries, which is heavily weighted to Apple Inc, Microsoft Corp and Amazon.com Inc , jumped 0.89% and is now up 8.6% for the year.
+Growth stocks regained their footing, rising 1.7% against a 0.6% gain in value names on Thursday, as measured by the Russell 1000 indexes.

-The Dow Jones Industrial Average rose 0.81% and the S&P 500 gained 0.97%, both also hitting new highs.
-The Nasdaq Composite added 1.1%.
-Unlike a month ago when markets feared inflation, the plunge in Treasury yields suggests investors from Japan and elsewhere in Asia see deflation in the long-term once stimulus is gone and U.S. growth normalizes, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC in New York.
+The Dow Jones Industrial Average rose 0.9% and the S&P 500 advanced 1.11%.
+The Nasdaq Composite added 1.31%.
+Unlike a month ago when markets feared inflation, the plunge in Treasury yields suggests investors from Japan and elsewhere in Asia see deflation in the longer term once stimulus is gone and U.S. growth normalizes, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC in New York.

 U.S. retail sales rebounded 9.8% in March, the largest increase since May 2020, in a gain that pushed the level of sales 17.1% above its pre-pandemic level to a record high, the Commerce Department said.
 Separately, the Labor Department said initial claims for state unemployment benefits fell to a seasonally adjusted 576,000 for the week ended April 10, the lowest level since mid-March 2020 and 124,000 below economists forecasts.